spec-framework/documentation/output/book.md

-The result can be seen in Figure [1\.1\. ](#fig_popup)\.
+The result can be seen in Figure [4\.1](#fig_popup)\.

 <a name="fig\_popup"></a>![fig\_popup](figures/Popup.png "Prototype of a popup")

 ##5\.
-Writing my own basic widget
+Creating new basic widget

-In the case of a basic widget missing, the following section will explain how to extend the *Spec* framework\.Creating a new widget is essentially three steps: writing a new model, writing an adapter, and updating or creating a specific binding\.
+*Spec* provides for a large amount and wide variety of basic widgets\.
+In the rare case that a basic widget is missing, the *Spec* framework will need to be extended to add this new widget\.In this section we will explain how to create such a new basic widget\.

-Before explaining the details of how to create a new widget, we will explain how the creation of a widget is done\.It will expose the different actor and provide a clearer understanding of who is doing what\.
+We will first explain the applicable part of how the widget build process is performed\.This will reveal the different actors in the process and provide a clearer understanding of their responsibilities\.We then present the three steps of widget creation: writing a new model, writing an adapter, and updating or creating an individual UI framework binding\.

 ###5\.1\.
-Overall view of the build of a widget
+One step in the building process of a widget

-When a basic widget is built, like the others widget, the model default spec method is called\.But in this case, instead of providing a layout, it builds an adapter\.Depending of the bindings set currently used, it can provide different kind of adapter \(an adapter for Morphic, one for Seaside, etc\.\)\.
+The UI building process does not make a distinction between basic and composed widgets\.Hence, at a specific point in the building process of a basic widget the default spec method of the widget is called, just as if it would be a composed widget\.However in this case, instead of providing a layout for multiple widgets that comprise the UI, this method builds an adapter to the underlying UI framework\.Depending of the underlying UI framework that is currently used, this method can provide different kind of adapters, for example an adapter for Morphic, or an adapter for Seaside, etc\.

+The adapter, when created, will instantiate a widget that is specific to the UI framework being used\.

+    Note: For Ben: please clarify the 'when created'.
+Is this when the spec method executes, or at some later point in time?

-This adapter when created will instantiate a UI framework specific widget \(a PluggableListMorph for a MorphicListAdapter\)\.This is this framework specific widget which will be returned by the model and rendered\.
+For example, when using a List in the Morphic UI, the adaptor will be a MorphicListAdapter and it will contain a PluggableListMorph\.This is this framework specific widget which will be returned by the model and rendered\.

+    Note: For Ben: It is not clear when it will be returned, and to who it will be returned, and how this links to it being rendered.

-The figure [1\.2\. ](#model_adapter_uielement) shows the relationship between those objects\.
+Figure [5\.1](#model_adapter_uielement) shows the relationship between those objects\.

+    Note: For Ben: Model is an instance of Adapter and Adapter is an instance of UI Element?
+That can not be right ...

 <a name="model\_adapter\_uielement"></a>![model\_adapter\_uielement](figures/Model-Adapter-UIElement.png "Relationship between the model, the adapter, and the ui element")